-- Develop standards-based, technology-supported lessons that promote global perspectives.
+- Develop standards-based (Common Core), technology-supported lessons that promote global perspectives.

-- Provide professional development for teachers and other educators, including about integrating technology to promote student learning.
+- Provide professional development for teachers and other educators, including recommendations for integrating technology to promote student learning.

-- Lead and work with others to develop a vision for technology integration in schools, including designing technology plans and budgets; assuring access, and acquiring resources.
+- Lead and work with others to develop a vision for technology integration in schools, including designing technology plans and budgets; ensuring access, and acquiring resources.